JensenRasmus/second/README.md

 - ```williasondiag.m```: Computes the symplectic eigenvalue decomposition.
 This file is part of the work [2]

 ## References
-[1]: Manopt, a Matlab Toolbox for Optimization on Manifolds, Nicolas Boumal et.al., Journal of Machine Learning Research, 2014.
+[1]: *Manopt, a Matlab Toolbox for Optimization on Manifolds*, Nicolas Boumal et.al., Journal of Machine Learning Research, 2014.
 [Website](https://www.manopt.org)

-[2]: Riemannian Optimization on the Symplectic Stiefel Manifold, Bin Gao, Nguyen Thanh Son, P.-A. Absil,Tatjana Stykel, SIAM Journal on Matrix Analysis and Applications, 2021.
+[2]: *Riemannian Optimization on the Symplectic Stiefel Manifold*, Bin Gao, Nguyen Thanh Son, P.-A. Absil,Tatjana Stykel, SIAM Journal on Matrix Analysis and Applications, 2021.
 Source code is found [Here](https://github.com/opt-gaobin/spopt)

 ## Copyright